Services For Students

 Find books, journal articles and other information for your assignments

-But there are other starting points for finding information that you need, including the library's subject guides.
-Compiled by the library's liaison librarians (our resident information searching experts), each of the subject guides provides an introduction to the most useful resources for that particular subject area.
+But there are other starting points for finding information that you need, including the library's How Do I guides.
+Compiled by the library's liaison librarians (our resident information searching experts!), each of these guides provide an introduction to the most useful resources and how to find the correct information, fast.

 How to borrow